barkadosh/test_automation_final_project/README.md

 # Full Stack Test Automation Project
 This is a final test automation project for a Fullstuck Test Automation Course in Python.
 This project covering:
-* Functional, Visual and Performance test cases on a Web and a Mobile Apps.
+* Functional, Visual, and Performance test cases on Web and Mobile Apps.
 * Functional test on Electron and Desktop Apps.
 * API tests on a web service.
 * Tests on MySQL Data Base.